-How to Make a Leather Overstrike Guard for an Axe
+How to Make a Leather Guard for an Axe Handle

-Leather guards (or collars) protect an axe’s wood handle from damage as a result of overstrikes when splitting (hitting the handle off the target wood).
+Leather guards (or collars) protect an axe’s wood handle from damage from overstrikes when splitting (hitting the handle off the target wood).

-I certainly don’t add them to all my axes, but I often do for camp or bushcraft axes that might get mixed-use or an axe going to a newer user who still has to learn proper technique.
+I certainly don’t add them to all my axes, but they are great for camp or bushcraft axes that might get mixed-use or an axe going to a newer user who still has to learn proper technique.

 Leather (8-10 oz / 3-4 mm)